SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 #### Error: collector with name 'sumologic' does not exist

-If you get
+If you get:

 ```sh
 Error: collector with name 'sumologic' does not exist
 sumologic_http_source.default_metrics_source: Importing from ID
 ```

-you can safely ignore it and the installation should complete successfully.
-The installation process creates new [HTTP endpoints](https://help.sumologic.com/docs/send-data/hosted-collectors/http-source) in your Sumo Logic account, that are used to send data to Sumo.
+...you can safely ignore it, and the installation should complete successfully.
+The installation process creates new [HTTP endpoints](/docs/send-data/hosted-collectors/http-source) in your Sumo Logic account, that are used to send data to Sumo.
 This error occurs if the endpoints had already been created by an earlier run of the installation process.

 #### Secret 'sumologic::sumologic' exists, abort